HighwayofLife/TrailBlazeApp-API/scrapers/aerc_scraper/README.md

 A modular scraper for extracting endurance ride events from the AERC calendar.
 This scraper uses direct HTML parsing for data extraction.

-> [!NOTE]
-> The original implementation has been deprecated and moved to the `legacy` folder.
-The current active implementation uses the HTML parser in the `parser_v2` directory.

 ## Architecture

 The scraper follows a modular architecture with clear separation of concerns: